BensonKHuang/MulticoreTermProject/README.md

 ### Concurrent Test Interpretation/Example run
-Our `mvn test -Dtest=ConcurrentTest` tests perform 60,000 insertions and deletions divided over 1 to 6 threads.
+Our `mvn test -Dtest=ConcurrentTest` tests perform 300,000 insertions and deletions divided over 1 to 6 threads.
+These values are modifiable in `ConcurrentTest.java`

 ```json
 [INFO] -------------------------------------------------------